 The Artist File is a vertical file located on the lower level of Decker Library.
 Arranged alphabetically, it contains items of an ephemeral nature such as small exhibition catalogs, brochures, and announcements, many including illustrations.
 Artists include the great masters of art history and major contemporary artists, especially those who have exhibited in the last five years.

 Some of the catalogs can be checked out of the library.
-They are listed in the Decker Library and Media Resources Catalog with the location of "Catalogvf."
+They are listed in the Decker Library catalog with the location of "Catalogvf."
 All other Artist File materials do not circulate, but can be photocopied or scanned within the library.
 The file is self-service.

 Artist File Inventory